alexskeels/functional_endemism/README.md

-Function Endemism
+# Functional Endemism

-Script to reproduce the analysis from Skeels and Yaxley, "Functional endemism captures hotspots of unique phenotypes and restricted ranges".
+Script to reproduce the analyses from Skeels and Yaxley, "Functional endemism captures hotspots of unique phenotypes and restricted ranges".
 All data is publically available from the respective publications (see main text).
-However, we also make this data available in the data folder of this repository.
+However, we also make this data available in the data folder of this repository to reproduce the analysis completely.

 ================
 Dr. Alexander Skeels & Dr. Keaghan Yaxley